sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/not-acceptable.md

 title: Not Acceptable
 ---

-When your client only accepts certain formats of data from Horizon and Horizon cannot fulfill that request, Horizon will return a not_acceptable error.
+When your client only accepts certain formats of data from Orbit and Orbit cannot fulfill that request, Orbit will return a not_acceptable error.
 This is analogous to the [HTTP 406 Error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Response_codes).

 If you are encountering this error, please check to make sure the criteria for content you’ll accept is correct.